vedant-deshmukh/Restaurant-Rating-Prediction/README.md

  <img alt = "user_input.png" src = "https://github.com/vedant-deshmukh/Restaurant-Rating-Prediction/blob/9f550372a6af1e4566fc10a7145c53caf2719924/static/images/readme_imgs/userinput.png">
 <br>
 ## Output: <br>
 On the predictor page, the user provides all the asked information and then clicks on submit button.
-The predicted rating  of the restaurant is displayed to the user below the predictor form<br>
+The predicted rating  of the restaurant is displayed to the user below the predictor form <br><br>
 <img alt = "user_output.png" src = "https://github.com/vedant-deshmukh/Restaurant-Rating-Prediction/blob/9f550372a6af1e4566fc10a7145c53caf2719924/static/images/readme_imgs/useroutput.png">